arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 # Display the result
 print("Top 5 streams:\n", top5)
 ```
+Result:

 ![Screen Shot 2024-11-06 at 2 38 38 PM](https://github.com/user-attachments/assets/00e760f7-a9c2-45ba-84a1-ea546b63c4aa)

+>The top 5 highest streams from the data are Blinding Lights, Shape of You, Someone You Loved, and Sunflower - Spider-Man: Into the Spider-Verse.

 ### Who are the top 5 most frequent artists based on the number of tracks in the dataset?